Br3nda/drupal-module-boost/README.txt

 LIMITATIONS
 -----------
-* Only anonymous visitors will be served cached versions of pages; logged-in users will get dynamic content.
-This may somewhat limit the usefulness of this module for those community sites that require user registration and login for active participation.
+* Only anonymous visitors will be served cached versions of pages;
+  authenticated users will get dynamic content.
+This will limit the usefulness of this module for those community sites that require user registration and login for active participation.
 * Only content of the type `text/html' will get cached at present.
 RSS feeds and URL paths that have some other content type (e.g. set by a third-party module) will be silently ignored by Boost.